-The Directors, on behalf of the Banking Group, are responsible for the other information included in the Bank's disclosure statement.
-Other information comprises the information required to be included in the disclosure statement in accordance with schedule 2 of the Order.
-Our opinion on the consolidated financial statements does not cover any other information and we do not express any form of assurance conclusion thereon.
+The Directors, on behalf of the Banking Group, are responsible for the other information included in the Banking Group's consolidated disclosure statement.
+Other information includes the information required to be included in the consolidated disclosure statement in accordance with schedule 2 of the Order.
+Our opinion on the consolidated disclosure statement does not cover any other information and we do not express any form of assurance conclusion thereon.

-In connection with our audit of the consolidated financial statements our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the consolidated financial statements or our knowledge obtained in the audit or otherwise appears materially misstated.
+In connection with our audit of the consolidated disclosure statement our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the consolidated disclosure statement or our knowledge obtained in the audit or otherwise appears materially misstated.
 If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.
 We have nothing to report in this regard.